 I have never seen a studio photograph by Noble E. Merck and the only one I have in my own collection is a rather indistinct outdoor industrial scene which apparently includes a Merck relative (FYI Merck’s father was a brick mason).
 Noble E. Merck was a Georgia native, and in 1900 he was a 29 year old tailor working in Gainesville.
 By the time the 1910 census was taken, he was a photographer, and listed as an “artist, photos” working for himself.
 In 1920 he was noted by the census taker as a “photographer” and he was still working for himself.

-I have no record for Merck in 1930, but do not believe he was working as a professional photographer.
-He stayed in Gainesville, and by 1940 he was a “hernia specialist” and by 1956 he was a “surgical truss maker,” so it seems he put that tailoring ability to an interesting and different use!
+I have no record for Merck in 1930, but I do not believe he was working as a professional photographer.
+He stayed in Gainesville and by 1940 he was a “hernia specialist,” and by 1956 he was a “surgical truss maker,” so it seems he put that tailoring ability to an interesting and different use!

-Wiley J. Ramsey worked as a photographer from at least 1910 until at least 1940.
+Wiley J. Ramsey worked as a photographer by 1910, until at least 1940.
 Born in Georgia, he documented downtown Gainesville sites for postcards, and also took studio photographs.
-The two I have by him are printed on postcard stock and I might call these “real photo postcards,” even though this pair is of his later studio photos; I date them about 1930.
+The two I have by him are printed on postcard stock and one might call these “real photo postcards,” even though this pair is of his later studio photos, dated about 1930.
 I have not yet seen any of his earlier studio photographs, but I have seen a reproduction of an older tintype that he did.
 Photographers did enlargements and copying as part of their services, from almost the very beginning of “the art.”

-Written in this ledger by who I believe was N.C.
+Written in this ledger by N.C.
 White Jr. is that “A.J.
 James” ran his studio for six months, from Aug.
 23, 1919 to Feb.
 14, 1920, while he was away.
 I can certainly tell the difference in their handwriting!
 As of yet, I find no trace of an A. J. James, but I did find that there were other photographers named James working in Gainesville.
 A portrait photographer by the name of R.C.
-James was working for himself there in in 1920, according to that years’ census.
+James was working for himself in Gainesville in 1920, according to that census.

 This James may be related to the photographer with a photo studio, Alfred F. James who I found on the 1930 census living in Gainesville with his mother Mary.
 Both these men named James were born in Indiana and both parents of each man were also born there.
 R.C.
 James was born in Indiana about 1875, and Alfred was born there about 1880-83, so the men could be brothers.